 5 Home Remedies for Withdrawal

 Many will go through temperature changes, experiencing chills and sweating.
 Comfortable clothing that can easily be added or removed is the best choice for coping with temperature changes.
 Sweat-wicking or natural fiber clothing is often the best choice.
-Adding over-the-counter pain relievers can reduce headaches, body aches, and regulate temperature.
+Adding over-the-counter pain relievers can reduce headaches and body aches and regulate temperature.

 Medications like Antivert, Bonine, or Dramamine help soothe nausea, while Imodium can relieve diarrhea.
 Ginger ale, ginger chews, and ginger tea can also help soothe GI stress.

 Eating bland nutritious food and increasing hydration can also help replenish fluids.

 3. INCREASE ELECTROLYTES

 Dehydration is one of the most dangerous parts of detox and often leads to hospitalization.
 Eating fruit and drinking electrolyte beverages and water can help rebalance electrolytes to reduce symptoms.